mimiro-io/postgresql-datalayer/README.md

 This also changes the loggers.

 ## Configuration

+The server will start with a bad or missing configuration file, it has an empty default file under resources/ that it will load instead, and in general a call to a misconfigured server should just return empty results or 404's.

+Every 60s (or otherwise configured) the server will look for updated config's, and load these if it detect changes.
+It should also then "fix" it's connection if changed.

+It supports configuration locations that either start with "file://" or "http(s)://".

 The service is configured with either a local json file or a remote variant of the same.
 It is strongly recommended leaving the Password and User fields empty.